 Walls & Paint Calculators

 Walls and paint jobs look simple from far away, but the takeoff is rarely just one square-foot number.
 Paint coverage changes when you swap between flat walls, textured ceilings, fresh drywall, repaint coats, trim, or deep-color products that need extra coverage.
 Drywall orders are the same story: sheet counts, orientation, waste, openings, mud, tape, and fastener assumptions all change depending on whether the job is a patch, one room, or a whole-house sequence.
-This hub exists so those calculators land in one place instead of getting mixed into the outdoor-only discovery model that built the first version of CalcHub.
+This hub keeps those calculators together instead of mixing room-finish work into unrelated project paths.

-The first release in this family is designed to support both homeowners and trade workflows.
+This family supports both homeowner and trade workflows.
 DIY users need quick room-level estimates, realistic buying units, and warnings about waste and second-coat assumptions.
 PRO users need faster job-level defaults, better packaging outputs, and clearer continuation paths into cost, guides, and finish decisions.
-The family hub is live now so the calculators, guides, and support pages can grow into a real interior-finish cluster instead of shipping as isolated one-offs.
+The hub keeps the live calculators, guides, and adjacent room-finish families connected so the planning flow feels cohesive instead of fragmented.

 Live Walls & Paint

-Start with the live calculators below, then use the planned family map to see what expands next.
+Start with the live calculators below, then use the related family links to keep the project moving.

 Continue exploring home-improvement families